SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

 - The goal is to identify the most impactful variables on customer satisfaction.
 - All results are reproducible with the provided datasets and notebook.

+## Quick View:

+For a quick visualization, you can go directly to the `Notebook` folder and open the `Brasil_ECom.ipynb` file using GitHub's online viewer.
+No need to download anything.